Our patent attorneys prepare and file patent applications with the USPTO, enforce patents, and provide patent licensing and management services.

-Patent lawyers are attorneys licensed with the United States Patent & Trademark Office that work in the specialty field of law governing intellectual property.
-Patent lawyers represent inventors during the patent application process and can function also as litigators to protect their clients' inventions.
-Applying for a patent is often a complicated process which requires trained lawyer who understand the patenting process and the rules associated with prosecuting inventions.
-Our patent attorneys specialize in the area of law protecting the property rights of inventors.
-We work closely with clients to understand and protect those innovations.
+Patent lawyers are attorneys licensed with the United States Patent & Trademark Office who work in the specialty field of law governing intellectual property.
+Patent lawyers represent inventors during the patent application process and can also function as litigators to protect their clients' inventions.
+Applying for a patent is often a complicated process that requires a trained lawyer who understands the patenting process and the rules associated with prosecuting inventions.
+Our Dallas patent attorneys specialize in the area of law protecting the property rights of inventors.
+We work closely with clients to understand and protect their innovations.

 A patent will prevent another from practicing your invention, and provides you the exclusive control over how to make, use and offer to sell/license your invention.
 It is a valuable piece of property.
 A patentable invention can include products, software, methods, processes, and more.
 A patent can further deter others from entering a market or competing with you, and from the moment of filing, your invention is "patent pending" at that time even if never ultimately receive a final patent grant.